Where to see monkeys in Phuket?

-Phuket Monkey Hill is the best known monkey playground on the island, a hill covered with red and white antennas in the back of Phuket Town.
-That hill maybe easy to see, but not as easy to reach: the road climbing to it is opposite of provincial hall, past the Phuket prison.
-It’s not a big climb and be easily done on a bike.
+Phuket Monkey Hill is the best-known monkey playground on the island, a hill covered with immense red and white antennas in the back of Phuket Town.
+That hill may be easy to see but not as easy to reach: the road climbing to it is opposite the provincial hall, past the old Phuket prison.
+It’s not a big climb; most of it can be quickly done on a motorbike.

-These are not aggressive monkeys if you follow some basic rules: don’t leave anything in the basket of your bike, especially your seven eleven cookies, or worse your Vuitton bag (don’t laugh, I saw that).
-Babies are really cute, but if the mother feels their baby threatened, who knows how she would react.
-And don’t challenge that big hairy guy in the middle, he is the boss and he’ll be happy to remind you.
-Having said that, you can freely walk around all you want and take all the photos you like.
-A 300 mm lens will really give you some great shots.
+In typical situations, these are not aggressive monkeys if you follow some basic rules: don’t leave anything hanging out of your pockets or bags, especially cookies, or worse, your Vuitton bag (don’t laugh, I saw that).
+Babies are adorable, but if the mother feels their baby threatened, who knows how she would react?
+And don’t challenge that big hairy guy in the middle, he is the boss, and he’ll be happy to remind you.
+You can freely walk around and take all the photos you like.
+A zoom lens will give you some great and safe shots.

-Around noon, most of the days, an old man might come in a pick up truck to distribute some fruits to the monkeys.
-He likes to play with the animals and is proud to show you few tricks he taught them.
-I suspect he enjoys his fame with tourists as much as he enjoys feeding his little friends.
+Around noon, on most days, an old man might come in a pickup truck to distribute some fruits to the monkeys.
+He likes to play with the animals and is proud to show you a few tricks he taught them.
+I suspect he enjoys fame with tourists as much as he does feeding his little friends.

-The top of Phuket Monkey Hill doesn’t offer amazing views on Phuket, but here and there between the bushes you still can see some nice bird view.
+The top of Phuket Monkey Hill doesn’t offer fantastic views of Phuket, but here and there, you can still see some nice bird views between the bushes.

-Another nice point to see monkey in their happy little life is even easier to find: drive to Koh Sirey, which is this not so well known island on the east of Phuket Town.
-Just before reaching the island, the municipality was kind enough to place a dozen of cute green little signs on each side of the road.
-Parking is easy and monkeys are all around.
+Another excellent point to see monkeys in their happy little life is even easier to find: drive to Koh Sirey, this not-so-well-known island on the east of Phuket Town.
+Before reaching the island, the municipality was kind enough to place a dozen cute little green signs on each side of the road.
+Parking is easy, and monkeys are all around.
 Enjoy!